You can download a free Statement of LLC Organizer PDF form below

 Having a Statement of Organizer is also important for the Organizer as it frees him/her from any liability.
 Since a Statement of Organizer relinquishes your rights and duties in favor of the member(s) and owner(s), you will not be involved in a lawsuit in case the LLC gets sued.

-A good example of this would be if you formed an LLC for a friend or family member (using our free 50-state LLC guides).
+A good example of this would be if you formed an LLC for a friend or family member (using our free how to start an LLC guides).
 In that case, having this document helps “remove you” from the LLC after your role as the Organizer has been fulfilled (aka, the state has approved the LLC).